MonoGame/docs.monogame.github.io/articles/tutorials/04_working_with_textures/index.md

 _logo = Texture2D.FromFile(GraphicsDevice, "Content/images/logo.png");
 ```

+This assigns an image loaded from the provided file to the `_logo` texture we declared.

 If you run the game now by press F5, the game will crash with the following exception:

 ```